Crown of Queen Camilla

-The Crown of Queen Camilla, formerly known as the Crown of Queen Mary until 2025, is a consort crown that is part of the Crown Jewels of the United Kingdom.
+The Crown of Queen Camilla, known until 2025 as the Crown of Queen Mary, is a consort crown and one of the crown jewels of the United Kingdom.
 It was made in 1911 for the coronation of British queen Mary of Teck.
 Mary thereafter wore it on occasion in circlet form.
 It was used again, in an altered form, at the coronation of Queen Camilla in 2023.

 Description

 Queen Mary

 Queen Mary bought the Art Deco-inspired crown from Garrard & Co. out of her own pocket hoping it would become an heirloom worn by future queens consort.
 It is somewhat unusual for a British crown in that it has eight half-arches instead of the more typical four half-arches or two arches.

 It is 25 cm tall and weighs 590 g.
 The silver-gilt crown has around 2,200 rose-cut and brilliant-cut diamonds, and originally contained the 105.6 carat Koh-i-Noor diamond, as well as the 94.4 carat Cullinan III and 63.6 carat Cullinan IV diamonds.

 In 1914, those diamonds were replaced with crystal replicas for public display, and the crown's arches were made detachable so it could be worn as an open crown.
 Mary wore it like this after her husband, George V, died in 1936.
 In 1937, the year of George VI's coronation, the 18.8 carat, heart-shaped Cullinan V was first added to the crown in place of the Koh-i-Noor, which was removed for use on the Crown of Queen Elizabeth the Queen Mother.